fluxprotocol/fpo-evm/README.md

 yarn install
 ```

-### Compile
+### Deploy

-Compile the smart contracts with Hardhat:
+First, compile the smart contracts with Hardhat:

 ```sh
 $ yarn compile
 ```

-### Deploy

-Deploy a price feed contract to Aurora:
+Next, deploy a price feed contract, e.g. to Aurora:

 ```sh
 $ yarn deploy --decimals 8 --description "ETH / USD" --network aurora
 ```

+Save the deployed contract address outputted by the command above.

 Optionally include `--validator "0xMyAddress"` to grant a different address the initial validator role rather than the one derived from the mnemonic in the `.env` file.

-Save the address of the deployed contract for later use.
+_Note: We deployed a price feed contract on Aurora at address `0xb5c82C7F2a5a90b040f411fe7D80C154Cc082160` with all role-based permissions removed.
+Feel free to try posting and fetching data on this contract without deploying your own!_

 ### Update answer